flybywiresim/docs/docs/fbw-a32nx/installation.md

 # Installation Guide

-Please follow the information on this page to install the FlyByWire Simulations A32NX addon for Microsoft Flight Simulator 2020
+Please follow the information on this page to install the FlyByWire Simulations A32NX add-on for Microsoft Flight Simulator 2020

 !!! warning "Important Notice"

-    All FlyByWire Simulations A32NX versions are now independent from the default A320neo.
+    All FlyByWire Simulations A32NX versions are now independent of the default A320neo.

     We’d like to remind all users of the following two **important changes**: